Principles of American Democracy

 Dear Parents and Students,

 Welcome back to another school year.
-Your son or daughter is enrolled in my World History class at Grant High School.
-It is a two semester course tracing World History from The Renaissance to the present day.
-Topics covered will include the Renaissance, Democratic Revolutions, The Industrial Revolution, Colonization, World War One, The Rise of Dictators, World War Two, The Cold War, and Recent World History.
-The class will follow the California State History and Social Science Academic Standards for World History.
+Your son or daughter is enrolled in my Principles of American Democracy class at Grant High School.
+It is a one semester course focusing on topics that include the origins and history of the U.S. Government, The Constitution and Bill of Rights, the three branches of the U.S. government, and federalism.
+The class will follow the California State History and Social Science Academic Standards for Principles of American Democracy.

 Grading will be based on a point system.
-Each assignment or test will have a point value.
-The percentage of the total points a student earns will determine his or her letter grade.
+Each Assignment or test will have a point value.
+The percentage of the total points a student earns will determine his or her letter grade in the class.
 The Grading Scale will be as follows:

 90-100% = A